Modern Homes standards

 People who are affected by the lack of suitable housing with accessible features will be able to leave hospital when they are ready, which reduces the need for care services.
 Additionally, they can live in their homes longer close to family and friends.

-Independent expert economic analyses suggest the combined capital cost for both energy efficiency and accessibility standards for a new house in Queensland is between 1 and 2 percent of the cost of a new build.
+Independent expert economic analyses indicated the combined capital cost for both residential energy efficiency and accessibility standards for a new house in Queensland is between 1 and 2 percent of the cost of a new build.

-Up-front investment in accessibility features will save homeowners about $18,821 for houses and $20,260 for units and apartments by avoiding retrofit costs.
+Up-front investment in accessibility features can save homeowners about $18,821 for houses and $20,260 for units and apartments by avoiding retrofit costs.

 For more information, view the NCC 2022 decision regulation impact statement (PDF, 9.6MB).